What Are Sciatica Risk Factors?

 The most common symptom from sciatica is pain.
-Most people describe a deep, severe pain that starts low on one side of the back and then shoots down the buttock and the leg with certain movements.
+Most people describe a deep, severe pain that starts low on one side of the back and then shoots down the buttock and the back of the thigh with certain movements.
 The medical term for nerve pain caused by a pinched nerve in the spine is radiculopathy.
-Sciatica can also cause hip pain and foot pain.
+Sciatica can also cause knee pain, hip pain, and foot pain.
 Often there is muscle spasm in the low back or leg, as well.

-- The pain is usually worse with both prolonged sitting and standing.
+- Sciatica pain is usually worse with both prolonged sitting and standing.
 Frequently, the pain is made worse by standing from a low sitting position, such as standing up after sitting on a toilet seat.

-- In most people, the pain is made worse by sneezing, coughing, laughing, or a hard bowel movement.
+- In most people, sciatic pain is made worse by sneezing, coughing, laughing, or a hard bowel movement.
 Bending backward can also make the pain worse.

 - People may also notice a weakness in their leg or foot, along with the pain.
 The weakness may become so bad they can't move their foot.

 When Should Someone Seek Medical Care for Sciatica?

 Call a doctor if any of the following conditions occur:

 - The pain is not improving after several days or seems to be getting worse.